 One common case is an abscess that can result in infections, additional complications, and worse.
-Please, contact emergency services if you notice any of the symptoms above to prevent any unwanted results.
+Please, contact Ann Arbor emergency services if you notice any of the symptoms above to prevent any unwanted results.

 Get Help From Your Ann Arbor Orthodontist

 Everyone at SBK Orthodontics wants to help you achieve your desired smile.
-We hope you learned some valuable information about what is a true orthodontic emergency and how to deal with them.
+We hope you learned some valuable information about what is a true orthodontic emergency and how to deal with it.